Winchester Poetry Prize 2022

 Best poem by a poet living in Hampshire will receive a prize kindly donated by Warren & Son

 To enter please first read the competition rules.
-Scroll down for more information.
+Scroll down for more information and the entry mechanism.

 The competition is open to anyone aged 16 or over